 Interrelated actions are those "that are part of a larger action and depend on the larger action for their justification".
-Interdependent actions are defined as those "with no independent utility apart from the proposed action" (50 CFR § 402.02).
-The project action is interrelated and interdependent to the maintenance of the boat launch, the North Marina, and related facilities.
-The construction and maintenance of these interrelated and interdependent project actions have been previously evaluated and authorized.

-Cumulative impacts as defined by rule "are those effects of future state or private activities, not involving federal activities, that are reasonably certain to occur within the action area of the federal action subject to consultation" (50 CFR § 402.02).
+Interdependent actions are defined as those "with no independent utility apart from the proposed action".
+Cumulative impacts, as defined by rule, "are those effects of future state or private activities, not involving federal activities, that are reasonably certain to occur within the action area of the federal action subject to consultation" (50 CFR § 402.02).
+No interrelated or interdependent actions have been identified.
 Cumulative effects within the action area include the additional efforts performed by the Port that are intended to improve habitat conditions.
 These include: